 Following the fight, she had stormed back up to the castle, locking herself in her dormitory.
-She attempted to calm herself down by reading but only tossed books aside in frustration as the events of the evening replayed in her mind.
+She attempted to calm herself down by reading, only to toss her books aside in frustration as the events of the evening replayed in her mind.
 Crookshanks sat with her, dozing at the foot of her bed.
 Later in the evening, Lavender and Parvati joined.
 They didn’t say anything regarding the fight in which they had undoubtedly heard about.
 Instead, Lavender offered to twist Hermione’s hair for the night and Parvati picked up her scattered books.

-It was just enough comfort so that when she woke up the next morning, she no longer felt the need to hex both Ron and Dean into oblivion, not that they didn’t each deserve as much.
-Instead, she settled on a more rational approach.
+It was just enough comfort to prevent her from hexing both Ron and Dean into oblivion, not that they didn’t each deserve as much Instead, she settled on a more rational approach.